neoncyrex/vsrx_build_automation/ansible/roles/vsrx_provisioning/README.md

   roles:
     - { role: vsrx_provisioning, vsrx_ip: 10.13.84.55, vsrx_user: srxadmin, vsrx_password: somestongpassword, function: myfunction }
 ```
-The role assumes that config files exist for any functions which are defined
+The role assumes that config files exist for any functions which are defined and that admin user accounts are preconfigured in the base configuration template

 License
 -------